nest/nest-simulator/doc/userdoc/contribute/styleguide/styleguide.rst

 Active voice
 ~~~~~~~~~~~~

-Prefer the active voice, where the subject acts on object.
+* Prefer the active voice, where the subject acts on object.

-If the object needs emphasis rather than subject, use passive voice.
+* If the object needs emphasis rather than the subject, use passive voice.
 But ensure
   that you cannot improve the sentence by using the active voice.

 Headings and subheadings
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Headings and subheadings describe the purpose of the section.
+* Headings and subheadings describe the purpose of the section.

-Begin with a descriptive verb or begin with "How to ..."
+* Begin with a descriptive verb or begin with "How to ..."

-Use the verb stem and not the gerund ("ing") form of the verb.
+* Use the verb stem and not the gerund ("ing") form of the verb.
 Use "Add a model" instead of  "Adding a model."

-Avoid section names like "Introduction" or "Part 1".
+* Avoid section names like "Introduction" or "Part 1".

-One-word subheadings are acceptable, if the section is short and the meaning is clear.
+* One-word subheadings are acceptable, if the section is short and the meaning is clear.

-Use sentence case for headings and subheadings, that is, begin with an uppercase letter but with all other words in lower case (except proper nouns).
+* Use sentence case for headings and subheadings, that is, begin with an uppercase letter but with all other words in lower case (except proper nouns).

 +-----------------------------------+----------------+